SamBelkacem/Ranking-social-media-news-feed/README.md

 ## Prediction of a relevance score

 To rank the news feed, supervised prediction models have been proposed predict the relevance of news feed posts.
-These models analyze labelled training data of posts users read in the past to predict if they will find a post relevant in the future.
+These models analyze labelled training data of tweets users read in the past to predict if they will find a tweet relevant in the future.

 <img src="https://github.com/SamBelkacem/Ranking-social-media-news-feed/blob/main/Images/0-%20Prediction%20of%20a%20relevance%20score.png" alt="Prediction of a relevance score" width="500">